Suspended Ceilings – Design & Planning

 Installing a Suspended Ceiling – Advantages

 There are many reasons for installing a suspended ceiling, these can range from the aesthetics they provide to safety reasons.
-Here are some of the advantages to installing a suspended ceiling:
+Here are some of the advantages of installing a suspended ceiling:

 Concealment – Required services like wiring and pipes can be covered and hidden in the void between the suspended ceiling and the structural ceiling.